Africa Roundup: Jumia files for IPO, OneFi acquires Amplify, FlexClub expands in Mexico

 That asset class, for now, is ride-hail vehicles.
 FlexClub allows investors to go on the site and purchase a car (ultimately managed and serviced by FlexClub).
 The startup then connects that car to an Uber driver who uses earnings to pay a weekly rental charge.

-Those fees generate monthly, fixed-rate interest income for the investor.
-The driver has the option of buying the car after the 12 months, with a descending purchase price over time.
+Those fees generate monthly fixed-rate interest income for the investor.
+The driver has the option of buying the car after 12 months, with a descending purchase price over time.

-FlexClub’s platform manages the investment, rental income, and disbursement of funds across all parties.
-The startup also handles insurance, maintenance, and upkeep of the cars.
+FlexClub’s platform manages the investment, rental income and disbursement of funds across all parties.
+The startup also handles insurance, maintenance and upkeep of the cars.

-Ruzane envisions this as a model to finance multiple asset classes in emerging markets—where lending options are fewer for individuals who may not have credit histories.
+Ruzane envisions this as a model to finance multiple asset classes in emerging markets — where lending options are fewer for individuals who may not have credit histories.

 “Our goal is to make this completely passive… where investors can invest in different kinds of assets on our platform, login to a dash, and see this is how my five cars in South Africa are doing, my vans in Mexico, my motorbikes in Indonesia — with a diversified portfolio around the world,” he explained.